Did you know

 Cladding is one of the most critical components of any home when it comes to maintenance, liveability and comfort.
-It is also an important decision home buyers have to consider when buying an existing or new home.
+It is also an important decision home buyers have to consider when choosing between an existing or new home.

-- Cement-based plaster used over different backing materials.
+- Cement-based plaster used over different backing materials

-- Backings include fibre-cement and plywood sheeting.
+- Backing include fibre-cement and plywood sheeting or building paper.

 - Used since 1920s.

 - Cladding sheets made from cement.

 - Sheet joints are textured together and prone to cracking

 - Used since 1970s.

 IF YOUR HOME HAS EXPERIENCED WATER LEAKING ISSUES